djvillafana/WebInspect/README.md

 WebBreaker administers WebInspect scanning from a mutually exclussive remote GIT repo.
 The three directories `policies`, `settings`, and `webmacros`, contain desired configurations that are optional for WebInspect scanning.

 ### Policies
 > Grouping of proprietary WebInspect vulnerabiltiy tests to perform.
-Tests represented in an `xml` scheme with a `.policy` file extension.
+The policy file(s) is an format `xml` with a `.policy` file extension.

 ### Settings
 > Scan configurations that are grouped into an `xml` file, bootstrapping a WebInspect scan.
 Setting files determine which `webmacro`, `policy`, `hosts`, and other relevant scan configurations will be used in the scan.